 The possession, sale or the furnishing of alcohol on the university campus is governed by Oregon State University Alcohol Policies and Oregon state law.
 Laws regarding the possession, sale, consumption or furnishing of alcohol is controlled by the Oregon Liquor Control Commission (OLCC).
-However, the enforcement of alcohol laws and rules on campus is the primary responsibility of the OSU-Cascades Department of Public Safety and the City of Bend Police Department.
+However, the enforcement of alcohol laws and rules on campus is the primary responsibility of OSU-Cascades Public Safety and the City of Bend Police Department.

 The OSU-Cascades campus has been designated “drug free” and only under certain circumstances is the consumption of alcohol permitted.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the City of Bend Police Department.